BDI-pathogens/LocalCovidTracker/README.md

 # [LocalCovidTracker](https://bdi-pathogens.shinyapps.io/LocalCovidTracker/)

-This repository contains the code for the shiny app [LocalCovidTracker](https://bdi-pathogens.shinyapps.io/LocalCovidTracker/).
+This repository contains the code for the shiny app LocalCovidTracker.

-The app provides a daily analysis of covid-19 infections across England and Wales at local and regional levels using the latest combined pillars 1 and 2 data from [PHE and NHSX](https://coronavirus.data.gov.uk/about-data).
+The app used to be hosted at [LocalCovidTracker](https://bdi-pathogens.shinyapps.io/LocalCovidTracker/) but was retired in July 2022.
-The method is presented in [1].
+It was built in Summer 2020 to provide a daily analysis of covid-19 infections across England and Wales at local and regional levels using the method presented in [1] with the latest combined pillars 1 and 2 data from the [government dashboard](https://coronavirus.data.gov.uk/about-data) (originally by PHE and NHSX, later maintained by UKHSA).

 The app also presents interactive versions of our tracking and synthetic control analyses from [1] so that they can be explored in more detail.
 These use the Pillar 1 data which was available until July 2020.